CodeCraftsmanRohit/CompleteMernAuthentication_learning/README.md

 step 5-> store user data in database by creating  user model

-step 6->to create a  user, create a controller function and using that we will create an api end point step 6.1 -> first create register controller function
+step 6->to create a  user, create a controller function and using that we will create an api end point, step 6.1 -> first create register controller function